NathanBrownBennett/Dynamic-Flowchart-For-Device-Provisioning-/README.md

 - **Device Filtering**: Filters devices from a database based on category, price range, and specifications like CPU speed, RAM, storage, and screen size.
 - **Customizable Specifications**: Allows setting minimum requirements for device specifications.
 - **Interactive Web Interface**: Provides a web interface for easy interaction and decision-making.
+- **Form Results**: Displays devices matching the user's search criteria.
+- **Security Recommendations**: Provides guidelines to ensure devices are secure and up-to-date.
+- **Educational Resources**: Links to modules on digital literacy and cybersecurity.

 ## Prerequisites